-Introduction To Network Simulator NS2 – we are giving the guidance to the following students for their final year project such as B.E, B.Tech, M.E, M.Tech.
-In every year we are providing more than 5000 project and genuine documentation for the students and research scholars.
-Our organization is one of the leading concerns in both research and also in developing.
+Introduction To Network Simulator NS2 – we are giving guidance to the following students for their final year project, such as B.E, B.Tech, M.E, M.Tech.
+Every year we are providing more than 5000 projects and genuine documentation for the students and research scholars.
+Our organization is one of the leading concerns in both research and also in development.
 The terminal ‘nam’ will open a window and click ‘new’ and will bring up the ‘nam’ UI where you are supposed to design everything.

-Our team members are having better knowledge in the Introduction to network simulator ns2.
+Our team members have better knowledge in the Introduction to network simulator ns2.
 The number of protocols is used in the network simulator ns2.
-They will guide you with full understanding about an Introduction to network simulator ns2 projects those who are preparing for project.
+They will guide you with a full understanding of an Introduction to network simulator ns2 projects those who are preparing for the project.
 An efficient packet transmission across the network is only done with these protocols.

-The protocols families which are used in the simulator ns2 are understood by our developers’ team members and they had a research on those protocols family.
-In past 7 years of our journey we are supporting the network related projects for the computer science and electronic department students and research scholars.
+The protocols families which are used in the simulator ns2 are understood by our developers’ team members, and they had research on those protocols family.
+In the past seven years of our journey, we are supporting the network related projects for the computer science and electronic department students and research scholars.

-Our recent research is on wireless networks such as Mobile ad hoc networks (MANETs) which are infrastructure less networks which is also described in our ns2.
-MANETs used in infrastructure less area where rapid network configuration is needed, such as battle field communication.
+Our recent research is on wireless networks such as Mobile ad hoc networks (MANETs), which are infrastructure-less networks, which are also described in our ns2.
+MANETs are used in an infrastructure-less area where rapid network configuration is needed, such as battlefield communication.

-We are getting low of cost from the students who are guided by us in Introduction to network simulator.
-An Anonymous Location-based and Efficient Routing protocol (ALERT) also proposed in an Introduction to network simulator ns2.
-Dynamically, partitions a network field is partition into zones and chooses nodes in zones as intermediate relay nodes randomly in ALERT which is possible for intersection attack and timing attack.
+We are getting low of cost from the students who are guided by us in Introduction to network simulator NS2.
+An Anonymous Location-based and Efficient Routing protocol (ALERT) is also proposed in an Introduction to network simulator ns2.
+Dynamically, partitions a network field is partition into zones and chooses nodes in zones as intermediate relay nodes randomly in ALERT, which is possible for intersection attack and timing attack.

-This network simulator ns2 also uses the well-known single hop cellular network model which is contrast from other types of models by installing base stations as access points that supports the needs of wireless communication.
+This network simulator ns2 also uses the well-known single-hop cellular network model, which is a contrast from other types of models by installing base stations as access points that supports the needs of wireless communication.